 One of the dreaded tasks of any landlord is finding a great tenant for your rental property.
 Tenant screening is a critical process, and when done correctly can eliminate the majority of common bad tenant issues.
 Add these helpful tips to your tenant screening checklist, and find the properly qualified tenant of your dreams.
+(Click here to see Northern Michigan's finest collection of vacation rentals)

 Screen over the phone